My Favorite Wife: Production

 After the great success of The Awful Truth (1937), McCarey signed Cary Grant and Irene Dunne for the film without a script.
 He was to have directed My Favorite Wife, as well, but after his near-fatal car accident, Garson Kanin was assigned as director.
 "On My Favorite Wife," recalled Gail Patrick, "we were desperately trying to be funny as our producer, Leo McCarey, lay at death's door from an automobile crash.
 He recovered, but I never thought we entered into the spirit of that one.
 We couldn't—we were waiting for bulletins from the hospital."
 A number of pre-production conferences took place in the hospital, and McCarey recovered sufficiently to visit the set two or three weeks into filming.

 When the shooting was finished, McCarey edited the film, and a preview was arranged.
 McCarey later recalled, "after about five reels, the picture took a dip, and for about two reels or more, it wasn't as funny as what preceded it ... it was a lot of unraveling of a tricky plot."
-A second preview confirmed that the film broke down at exactly the same point.
+A second preview confirmed that the film broke down at the same point.